 The Washington State Transportation Improvement Board (TIB) funds high-priority transportation projects in communities throughout the state to enhance the movement of people, goods, and services.
-TIB is an independent state agency, created by the Legislature, which distributes and manages street construction and maintenance grants to 320 cities and urban counties throughout Washington State.
+TIB is an independent state agency created by the Legislature that distributes and manages street construction and maintenance grants to 320 cities and urban counties throughout Washington State.
 Funding for TIB's grant programs comes from revenue generated by three cents of the statewide gas tax.

-The TIB has several statewide competitive programs which use criteria developed by the TIB for the prioritization of projects.
-The three TIB programs in which the City of Fircrest can compete are as follows:
+The TIB has several statewide competitive programs that use criteria developed by the TIB for the prioritization of projects.
+The TIB programs in which the City of Fircrest can compete are as follows:

-- Urban Corridor Program (UCP)
+Urban Arterial Program (UAP)